astroDimitrios/Fortran/1_Notes/1_0_Basics.md

 'Hello'
 ````
 - Case ***insensitive***, use lower case
+- Use spaces never tabs as tabs aren't in Fortran standard
 - Fortran passes variables ***by reference*** (pointer to memory locations), you can inadvertantly alter variables if not carefull.

 <br></br>